VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -inmemoryDataFlushInterval duration
      The interval for guaranteed saving of in-memory data to disk.
 The saved data survives unclean shutdown such as OOM crash, hardware reset, SIGKILL, etc. Bigger intervals may help increasing lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
 Smaller intervals increase disk IO load.
 Minimum supported value is 1s (default 5s)
   -insert.maxQueueDuration duration
-     The maximum duration for waiting in the queue for insert requests due to -maxConcurrentInserts (default 1m0s) -logNewSeries
+     The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
+  -internStringMaxLen int
+     The maximum length for strings to intern.
+Lower limit may save memory at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning (default 300)
+  -logNewSeries
      Whether to log new series.
 This option is for debug purposes only.
 It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
   -loggerDisableTimestamps